johnridesabike/bikewalklife/posts/2021/01/urban-cycling-institute-fietsprofessor-holds-a-2020-mobility-meme-contest.md

 - images

 ---
-The Urban Cycling Institute recently held an election for 2020’s best mobility memes [via their Twitter page](https://twitter.com/fietsprofessor).
-[You can look at at all of the candidates here](https://www.urbanmobilityfutures.com/col-mobility-memes).
+The Urban Cycling Institute recently held an election for 2020’s best mobility memes on their Twitter page.
 There are quite a lot, and I think they’re all good.
-Here are a few of the highlights:
+[You can view the full list here](https://www.urbanmobilityfutures.com/col-mobility-memes).
+Below, I’ve included a few of the highlights:

 **Revealing road space injustice** by Karl Jilg